A Guy's Guide to Healthy Eating Through the Years

-Saturated fat.
+Saturated Fat.
 By now you’ve probably heard that saturated fat isn’t as harmful to your health as was once believed.
 That’s true to a certain extent, but it’s still best eaten in moderation.
 Foods high in saturated fat raise your cholesterol levels and trigger inflammation, contributing to your risk of conditions like heart disease and cancer.
-If you are going to eat red meat and other high-fat animal products, look for leaner cuts (choose a filet over a rib eye, for example) and opt for grass-fed beef, which contains some healthful omega-3 fats.
-Visit our article, The Truth About Fat and Cholesterol, to learn more about making healthy choices.
+If you are going to eat red meat and other high-fat animal products, look for leaner cuts (choose a filet over a ribeye, for example) and opt for grass-fed beef, which contains some healthful omega-3 fats.

 Vitamin D. Men are getting less of this nutrient than they used to, even though research indicates just how important it can be for health.
-(Part of this is due to the increased awareness in sun protection—the body produces the vitamin with exposure to sunlight.)
-Not only does vitamin D help with bone health—an issue for men as well as women—but it may also protect against heart disease, some cancers and multiple sclerosis.
+(Part of this is due to the increased awareness in sun protection, since the body produces the vitamin with exposure to sunlight.)
+Not only does vitamin D help with bone health, which is an issue for men as well as women, but it may also protect against heart disease, some cancers and multiple sclerosis.
 Aim for 600 IU per day from sources like fish, eggs and fortified foods and drinks; you’ll need 800 IU after age 71.